KenwoodFox/EG-207/docs/presentations/Preliminary_Design_Review.md

 date: "Build Date: &date"
 aspectratio: 1610
 logo: resources/logo.png
+fontsize: 9pt
 ---

-# Concept of Operations (ConOps) Summary
+# Concept of Operations (Con-Ops) Summary

  - Stakeholders
    - (Who has a stake?)
  - Users
-   - Scientists and Analysists in the field.
+   - Scientists and Analysts in the field.
  - Operational Description
    - The sensor should be operated indoors and may be left without supervision to collect data and store it.
  - Support Environment
-   - Released under the GNUv3 license, and supported as the license describes, extending absolutly no warrenty.
+   - Released under the GNUv3 license, and supported as the license describes, extending absolutely no warranty.
  - Use
-   - The operator/analyist will use the sensor in the field, and collect data supervised or not.
+   - The operator/analyst will use the sensor in the field, and collect data supervised or not.
  - Calibration
-   - Calibration data is stored in the EEPROM and the sensor will not require calibrarion between regular uses, the sensor is not expected to require calibration often but will have a procedure to do so.
+   - Calibration data is stored in the EEPROM and the sensor will not require calibration between regular uses, the sensor is not expected to require calibration often but will have a procedure to do so.
  - Impact consideration and risks
    - **This has to be filled out**